The-Commit-Company/frappe-types/README.md

 ```bash
 $ bench get-app https://github.com/nikkothari22/frappe-types
 ```
-After Installing the app go search for Type Generation Settings doctype(single doctype) where you can add app name and path where ypu want to save your .ts files, frappe-types will only run on those app whose app name and path are added to this doctype.
+After Installing the app go search for Type Generation Settings doctype(single doctype) where you can add app name and path where you want to save your .ts files, frappe-types will only run on those app whose app name and path are added to this doctype.

 <img width="1372" alt="Screenshot 2023-01-12 at 2 30 31 PM" src="https://user-images.githubusercontent.com/59503001/212024507-3197ecfb-e243-4695-a96c-b86d0c1113b4.png">